DrivingMissCarla/CarND-Capstone/README.md

 cd CarND-Capstone/ros
 roslaunch launch/site.launch
 ```
+5. Wait to see the message ```Traffic Light Classifier is READY``` in the console, meaning that the light classifier has been loaded

-5. Confirm that traffic light detection works on real life images
+6. Confirm that traffic light detection works on real life images